Skip to main content

 Free Picker and Packer Application Letter Samples

-BLS says 1,008,300 openings a year are projected for hand laborers and material movers.
-It also notes more warehouse sorting systems, so your letter should sell accuracy, safety, and pace.
+The Bureau of Labor Statistics projects 1,008,300 annual openings for hand laborers and material movers.
+It also notes more warehouse sorting systems, so your letter should highlight accuracy, safety, and the ability to keep up with the pace.

 Entry-Level Picker and Packer Cover Letter for a Student Summer Job